Login

 Day 9Urdukas – Goro

 Leaving Urdukas behind, we follow the moraine edge eastwards until it is possible to climb up onto the broad back of the glacier.
-We now cross to the center-ground with hiking poles and trekking poles where the ‘flow’ is generally smoother and soon we come within sight of the spectacular Masherbrum (7821m) on our right-hand side.
-Ascending and descending the rocky mountains of rubble that are strewn over the ice, we also have glimpses ahead of the peaks which surround Concordia.
+We now cross to the centre ground, where the ‘flow’ is generally smoother, and soon we come within sight of the spectacular Masherbrum (7821m) on our right-hand side.
+Ascending and descending the mountains of rubble strewn over the ice, we also have glimpses ahead to the peaks surrounding Concordia.
 Especially prominent is the stunning Gasherbrum IV (7925m) at the head of the glacier.
-There are good views back towards the Trango and Cathedral peaks as we approach our camp tent at the place known as ‘Goro’ (4295m).
-We are quite high now and camping with all camping essentials on one of the largest pieces of ice outside the polar regions, so we will make sure to wrap up warmly for the cooler nights ahead.
+There are good views back towards the Trango and Cathedral peaks as we approach our camp at the pl ace known as ‘Goro’ (4295m).
+We are high now and camping on one of the largest pieces of ice outside the polar regions.
+Will wrap up warmly for the cooler nights ahead.

 urdukas - K2 Basecamp Trek